Part of System Constraints

 Feedback

-If old behavior reduces tension in the short term, the system may keep reinforcing that behavior, even when it increases problems in the long term.
+If old output reduces tension in the short term, the system may keep reinforcing that output, even when it increases problems in the long term.

 Immediate relief